 GMAT vs CAT: Which is Better?

-The CAT and the GMAT both have their advantages and drawbacks.
+By now you may have understood which is more difficult, CAT or GMAT.
+However, it is essential to note that the CAT and GMAT both have their advantages and drawbacks.
 Here are a few factors you should consider before choosing which test to prepare for to secure admissions to an MBA programme of your choice.

 - Professional goals